lisp-docs/cl-language-reference/docs/chap-19/bj-d-logical-pathnames/_bj-d-b-syntax-of-logical-pathname-namestrings.md

 The syntax of a *logical pathname namestring* is as follows.
-(Note that unlike many notational descriptions in this document, this is a syntactic description of character sequences, not a structural description of <ClLinks  term={"object"}><i>objects</i></ClLinks>.)
+(Note that unlike many notational descriptions in this document, this is a syntactic description of character sequences, not a structural description of <GlossaryTerm  term={"object"}><i>objects</i></GlossaryTerm>.)